Derya Dental Clinic Logo

 08

-At our Maltepe Fındıklı clinic we offer panoramic X-ray, single- or dual-arch dental CBCT and cross-sectional studies.
-External referrals are welcome.
+At our Maltepe Fındıklı clinic we offer digital panoramic X-ray, single- or dual-arch dental CBCT and cross-sectional studies.
+External referrals are welcome — if your dentist abroad has requested a specific scan, we can schedule same-day or next-day.

 This article was written by Dr Aykut Gürel.
 It is intended for information only and does not replace individual medical advice.